 The Baaing Black Sheep has been put on the endangered species list, the Kookaburra sitting in the old gum tree no longer lives a gay life, and Humpty Dumpty now makes a miraculous recovery after falling off the wall.

 It’s 2018 and it’s political correctness – a trend sweeping across the globe and changing much more than just our favourite childhood nursery rhymes.
-But is it for bad or worse?
+But is it for better or worse?

 Political correctness is the label given to the genre of speech aimed at removing discriminatory and prejudicial language and replacing it with more inclusive, inoffensive terminology.
 The movement has made its mark in the areas of gender diversity, multiculturalism, and religion, and is about using words that make society feel like one, big, happy family, while censoring those that alienate our fellow brothers and sisters.